 Your insurance certificate should state the legitimate usage you are covered for.
 For example, a social, domestic and pleasure insurance certificate will only cover you for driving to anything that isn’t work.

-Most insurance companies and policies also have exceptions.
+Most insurance companies and policies also have exceptions for certain situations.
 Racing your campervan on a racetrack isn’t covered by standard insurance policies, for example.

-To be able to commute in your campervan, you’ll need a Social, Domestic, Pleasure and Commuting Insurance policy.
-Commuting isn’t offered as standard, as the risk of being on the road at peak times and being in a collision are higher than any other time.
+To be able to commute to work in your campervan, you’ll need a Social, Domestic, Pleasure and Commuting insurance policy.
+Commuting isn’t offered as standard, as the risk of being on the road at peak times and being in a collision are higher than any other time of day.

 While it may seem like there are some practical elements to overcome, there are many benefits to using your campervan as your primary vehicle.